 1. You communicate like adults.

 Before the age of emails and texting, people had to work their differences out face-to-face.
-If you and your partner settle disputes by angrily texting each other or leaving passive aggressive social media messages, it might be time to rethink how you’re communicating, and whether it’s helping or hurting the relationship.
-Couples in mature relationship sit down and talk when there’s an issue, using a calm, clear dialogue.
-They firmly state their needs and concerns, and listen to their partner’s side of things.
+If you and your partner settle disputes by angrily texting each other or leaving passive-aggressive social media messages, it might be time to rethink how you’re communicating, and whether it’s helping or hurting the relationship.
+Couples in mature relationships sit down and talk when there’s an issue, using a calm, clear dialogue.
+They firmly state their needs and concerns and listen to their partner’s side of things.

 2. You don’t doubt the relationship.

 Couples in mature relationships are confident in their partner’s loyalty and commitment and don’t fret about the future.
 The trust is mutual, and both feel secure in what they are forging.
 Immature relationships thrive on drama fed by fears and mistrust, whereas a healthy relationship is powered by honesty and respect.

 3. Your partner makes you feel good about yourself.

 We all have insecurities, whether it’s our looks or talents or capacity for success.
 A mature partner builds you up and gives you that boost of confidence to keep going.
 They make you feel like they chose you for all the right reasons, and never fail to remind you of them when you’re feeling low.
 Immature relationships often consist of one (or both) partners frequently putting the other down, either out of carelessness or feeling threatened by their partner’s qualities and achievements.

 4. You both work on your individual goals.

 There’s nothing better than building a dream together, but mature relationships also benefit from each partner continuing to pursue their own interests and goals.
 If you and your partner are putting all your efforts into each other, with no time set aside to nurture your individual selves, the relationship will eventually feel empty and uninspiring.